bananabr/TimeException/README.md

 # Disclaimer

 This tool is provided for educational purposes only.
+Any actions and or activities related to the material contained within this repository is solely your responsibility.
+The misuse of this tool can result in criminal charges brought against the persons in question.
+The author will not be held responsible in the event any criminal charges be brought against any individuals misusing the provided tool to break the law.

 # What is this?
 A proof-of-concept tool built to identify folders that are exempted from AV real-time scanning in Windows systems.